CogGrinder/Fortran-Stencil-Microbenchmarks/doc/03_dev.md

 # Developer info
 ## Technical report
 Do not modify generated files.
+Beware, VSCode tends to open copied source files when looking for function definitions.

 ``make`` target binary names contain all information about compilation parameters.
 The refore, if modifying generated scripts by hand, one must change the makefile call by changing the target.